Frege/frege/README.md

 * Write Frege code to support more of the Java API.
 * Port Haskell [libraries](https://github.com/Frege/frege/wiki/Libraries) or tools.
-* Open issues in the issues tracker if you find bugs, errors in documentation, etc.
+* Open issues in the issue tracker if you find bugs, errors in documentation, etc.
 * [Open issues](https://github.com/Frege/frege-gradle-plugin/issues) in the tooling like [this one](https://github.com/Frege/frege-gradle-plugin/issues/41)
 * Help make Frege popular by writing code for projects like [Rosetta Code](http://rosettacode.org/wiki/Rosetta_Code), or [PLEAC](http://pleac.sourceforge.net).
 * Contribute to the related projects mentioned above, or make your own.